Chuck-Tsui/Flights-Management-System/flighttest/README.md

         2. Creation of new flight object
         3. Read details from existing flight objects
         4. Remove flight objects
-        5. Search flight objects by one or more out of the following attributes: flight number, airline, destination, state (check in, take off, arrival)
+        5. Search flight objects by one or more out of the following attributes: flight number, airline, destination, status (check in, take off, arrival)
         6. Search flight objects by MongoDB query command
         7. RESTful service:
             1. Search by flight number: /api/flights/flightnumber/:flightnumber
             2. Search by airline: /api/flights/airline/:airline
             3. Search by destination: /api/flights/destination/:destination
-            4. Search by state: /api/flights/state/:state
+            4. Search by status: /api/flights/status/:status

 In the cover of the homepage, the page should display "Welcome to Flight Control System", and underneath that, users can log in/out with their credentials..
 ********************************************